Clary Ranch

-Clary Ranch, formerly a private cattle ranch, is a site of multiple archaeological digs, many of which produced significant artifacts and remains.
+Clary Ranch in Nebraska, United States, formerly a private cattle ranch, is a site of multiple archaeological digs, many of which produced significant artifacts and remains.

-Clary Ranch History
+History

 Clary Ranch was first reported to the University of Nebraska State Museum (UNSM) in 1970.
 Rancher Oren V. Clary had noticed artifacts, charcoal, and bison remains eroding from the base of a cut bank in Ash Hollow Draw.
 In 1979, archaeologist Thomas Myers began the first of four consecutive month-long summer field seasons from 1979 to 1983.
 Myers was assisted by vertebrate paleontologists R. George Corner and Lloyd G. Tanner.
 Though much was found, the site was never fully reported on until Matthew G Hill started a comprehensive analysis of the bison remains in 1997.
 Hill's report was completed several years later and used in his doctoral dissertation from the University of Wisconsin–Madison.
 From Hill's assessment new questions of the site arose, so a series of field seasons were held between 2001 and 2004.

-1979-1982 Excavations
+1979–1982 excavations

 The first excavations of Clary Ranch were led by Myers, Corner, and Tanner, and the crews consisted of volunteer members of the Nebraska Archaeological Society.
 The excavations averaged 50 1x1 meter units excavated each summer.
-In the end of the '82 season, a total of approximately 194 m2 had been excavated over two different areas: Area A had 182 m2 excavated, while Area B, which was located 8 m west of the main block, had 12 m2 excavated.
+In the end of the 1982 season, a total of approximately 194 m2 had been excavated over two different areas: Area A had 182 m2 excavated, while Area B, which was located 8 m west of the main block, had 12 m2 excavated.
 It was standard protocol for the excavators to only identify map larger faunal remains, articulated remains, and formal artifacts.
 Though smaller elements were not mapped, they were collected by unit and level.
 This meant that minimally each recovered item has a 1 by 1 m excavation unit provenience.

 From these field seasons, the UNSM collected a bison assemblage of 1966 (NISP) specimen.
 From these elements, the minimum number of individuals at the site is 41.
 Though many specimen have been identified, most of the bones are fragmentary with only 15 long bones that were unbroken.
 This information, coupled with the 247 unidentified long bone shaft fragments, highly suggests that the assemblage was processed for marrow.
 Based on volumetric data from modern bison, it is estimated that 4.5 gallons of marrow were acquired.
 This is because almost all long bones (90%) were processed for marrow, no matter how much nutrition they provide.